Thomas Haney Secondary School

 - Decisions made with respect to the individual, while considering age, maturity and past conduct.
 Interventions will not discriminate against a student who cannot meet an expectation because of a disability.

 - Every effort will be made to support students.
-However, if there is “ongoing conduct issues” after having implemented intervention, progressive discipline may included, but not limited to suspensions, change of program, change of school, or involvement of police when behaviour included criminal code violation.
+However, if there is “ongoing conduct issues” after having implemented intervention, progressive discipline may included, but not limited to suspensions, change of program, change of school, or involvement of police when behavior included criminal code violation.

 - School officials may inform the parents of all students involved, school district officials, the police, others agencies or the parents of all students when the whole school community needs to be reassured that a serious situation is addressed.